Is a will valid? What makes a will legally valid

 c) witnessed by two or more people present at the same time.

 The case of Ahluwalia v.
-Singh and others (September 2011) demonstrates the importance of ensuring due execution of a Will where there is an attestation clause.
+Singh and others demonstrates the importance of ensuring due execution of a will where there is an attestation clause.

-In that case, the deceased executed a Will in May 1999 leaving his three sons his residuary estate in equal shares.
-Two of his three daughters were bequeathed pecuniary legacies of £20,000 each.
-His third daughter did not benefit under the Will.
+In that case, the deceased executed a will leaving his three sons his residuary estate in equal shares.
+Two of his three daughters were bequeathed legacies of £20,000 each.
+His third daughter did not benefit under the will at all.

 The Will was signed by two witnesses and included an attestation clause declaring:-